slashingweapon/as-perod/Journal of Shadows.md

 ----

-//Ora, no doubt at D'Zal's suggestion, has killed a pair of travelers on the north road and made them her undead slaves.
+*Ora, no doubt at D'Zal's suggestion, has killed a pair of travelers on the north road and made them her undead slaves.
 She lured them to the house and killed them in their beds.
 At first I was inclined to be angry, but she installed the wights in the empty crypt at the back entrance.
-In time they will kill others, who will serve them, and we will have extra protection to call upon at need.//
+In time they will kill others, who will serve them, and we will have extra protection to call upon at need.*

 ----

-//Leyana is pregnant.
+*Leyana is pregnant.
 Since I can't have bastards running around loose in Lemonfall I will put her up in a nice home in Turyr until she bears the child.
 I will do for this child what I did for Ora.
-It will be the third such offspring of mine, although none of them realize I am their father.//
+It will be the third such offspring of mine, although none of them realize I am their father.*

 ----

-//We have ogres.
+*We have ogres.
 The three of us talked about it for a while, and decided that Avadur would be the perfect person to get rid of them.
 Hopefully he will die.
-If not, we will make a present for him of a cursed thing that will be his downfall.//
+If not, we will make a present for him of a cursed thing that will be his downfall.*

 ----
 Winter 1141

-//Avadur has succeeded, which is something of a disappointment.
+*Avadur has succeeded, which is something of a disappointment.
 So we go on to the alternate plan, and commission a sword to celebrate his victory.
 The smith promises me it will be exquisite.
-I'll bring it here to have it cursed with a demon and then present it to him with great ceremony.//
+I'll bring it here to have it cursed with a demon and then present it to him with great ceremony.*

 ----

-//I think it was worth every coin I paid.
+*I think it was worth every coin I paid.
 The sword is definitely possessed of the demon spirit just like the girl is, giving it magical powers -- it even shines with a bright light when drawn.
 Avadur surely will not turn up his fat peasant nose at gift like this.
 The demon within will weaken his will and, in time, come to control him.
 He will perish and noone will be the wiser.
-My only regret is that I will not see the event when it happens.//
+My only regret is that I will not see the event when it happens.*

 ----